- What is externalizing behavior

 Behavioral problems in childhood and adolescence can be categorized into externalizing behavior or internalizing behavior.
 Externalizing behavior is problem behavior directed outwardly toward others or the social environment.
 It is characterized as an under-controlled and out-directed mode of responding1.

 Rule-breaking behaviors or acts that violate social norms such as physical aggression and defiance are examples of externalizing behavior.
 They stem from externalizing emotions like anger and hostility.

-When left untreated, serious externalizing problems in young children can lead to externalized behavior disorders such as oppositional defiant disorder, conduct disorder, antisocial personality disorder, and intermittent explosive disorder (adolescents).
+When left untreated, serious externalizing problems in young children can lead to externalized behavior disorders such as odd in children, conduct disorder, antisocial personality disorder, and intermittent explosive disorder in adolescents.

 While externalizing behavior is behavior directed to external parties, internalizing behavior is directed inwardly to the person themselves.
 Internalizing behaviors include sadness, fear, depression, shame, shyness, and anxiety disorders.

 Externalizing problems are more likely to be overt and obvious to others, but internalizing ones tend to be subtle and often go unnoticed2.

 When parents and teachers seek early intervention for behavioral problems, they often focus on children’s externalizing conduct but not internalizing issues.

 Why are behavioral issues problematic

 Children who externalize negative behaviors are at higher risk of juvenile delinquency and violence3.

 Aggressive behavior in toddlerhood is a strong predictor of adult crime and adult antisocial behavior.

 Research suggests developing externalizing problems depends on the child’s age.
 Behavioral issues can begin in early childhood or in early adolescence4.

 If aggressive children exhibit persistently high levels of externalizing issues, they are at a high risk of developing bullying, lying, and fighting in childhood, as well as more serious behaviors, such as cruel animal treatment, vandalism, and aggressive criminal behavior in adolescence.

 Social behavior problems can also start during early adolescence for some youth.
 This is usually the result of an association with deviant peers.